 This was the most common treatment before tablets became available.
 It usually works very well.
 You are taught how to inject a medicine into the base of the penis.
 This causes increased blood flow, following which an erection usually develops within 15 minutes.
 (Unlike with tablets, the erection occurs whether of not you are sexually aroused.)

 You can place a small pellet into the end of the tube which passes urine and opens at the end of the penis (the urethra).
 The pellet contains a similar medicine to that used for the injection treatment.
 The medicine is quickly absorbed into the penis to cause an erection, usually within 10-15 minutes.

 There are several different devices.
 Basically, you put your penis into a plastic container.
 A pump then sucks out the air from the container to create a vacuum.
 This causes blood to be drawn into the penis and cause an erection.
 When erect, a rubber band is placed at the base of the penis to maintain the erection.
 The plastic container is then taken off the penis and the penis remains erect until the rubber band is removed (which must be removed within 30 minutes).

-A surgeon can insert a rod permanently into the penis.
+Penile implants can be permanently into the penis by a surgeon.
 The most sophisticated (expensive) type can be inflated with an inbuilt pump to cause an erection.
 The more basic type has to be straightened by hand.